rmatev/ganga-tools/README.md

 A _checker_ that ensures that all input files were fully processed (using the metadata).
 This is a simplified version of the existing `LHCbMetaDataChecker`, which also overcomes some deficiencies.
+This checker is not suitable if only part of the input is processed (e.g. `EvtMax` is used).

 Use:
 ```python